skagone/outdata_delivery/docs/source/FirstSteps.md

 Those tools include functionality such as
 - Sampling of pixel(s) to a table format
 - Zonal Statistics of a polygon (county, watershed, land cover, etc.)

+### Project Cherter Stuff to be filled out in meetings

 #### Team members